Guillermo-Hidalgo-Gadea/Seminar-ComputationalEthology/_sources/1_IntroductionToComputationalEthology.md

 For a more in-depth understanding of machine learning techniques feel free to ask the internet or brows the online materials for the [Computational Neuroscience course from the Neuromatch Academy](https://compneuro.neuromatch.io/tutorials/W2D1_DeepLearning/chapter_title.html).

 ### Promises
 By successfully and skillfully applying machine learning methods the study of behavior will profit from a more accurate quantification of behavior, while outsourcing the painstaking manual labor of video coding.
-Computational models will increase the throughput of behavioral experiments by tracking multiple subjects at once, measuring over prolonged timewindows, or even in real time.
-Real time measurements, in turn, pose new possibilities to designe closed-loop experiments reactive to subjects' behavior.
+Computational models will increase the throughput of behavioral experiments by tracking multiple subjects at once, measuring over prolonged time windows, or even in real time.
+Real time measurements, in turn, pose new possibilities to design closed-loop experiments reactive to subjects' behavior.
 Computational methods will also increase the dimensionality of behavior, differentiating between short actions and large-scale behavioral patterns, and setting time-accurate context to subjects behavior in the environment.
 Lastly, specific advances in computer vision revolutionize the way we operationalize the behavior of subjects.
 See {numref}`levelsofdetail` for an overview of different levels of detail in the tracking of subjects movement.